MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/package-flights.md

 > **Important** On desktop and mobile devices, people in your flight groups will get the packages in your flight automatically whenever you provide updates.
 However, **people in your flight groups who are using Xbox devices will need to check for updates manually** in order to get the latest packages, making sure they are signed into their device using their Microsoft account (with the associated email address that you included in your flight group).

-Note that package flights will not be distributed via the [Windows Store for Business](https://www.microsoft.com/business-store).
+Note that package flights will not be distributed via Microsoft Store for Business](https://www.microsoft.com/business-store).
 This is because people in your flight groups must be signed in with their Microsoft accounts in order to receive a package flight.
-All acquisitions made via the Windows Store for Business will receive your non-flighted packages.
+All acquisitions made via Microsoft Store for Business will receive your non-flighted packages.

 > **Tip** Package flights offer packages only to the selected customers that you specify.
 To distribute packages to a random selection of customers in a specified percentage, you can use [gradual package rollout](gradual-package-rollout.md).
 You can also combine rollout with your package flights if you want to gradually distribute an update to one of your flight groups.

-> Unlike package flights, your gradual package rollout selections do apply to customers who acquire your app via the Windows Store for Business.
+> Unlike package flights, your gradual package rollout selections do apply to customers who acquire your app via Microsoft Store for Business.

 After you have published a submission for your app, you'll see a **Package flights** section on the App overview page.
 Click **New package flight** to get started.
 If you haven't set up any flight groups yet, you'll be prompted to create one before you can proceed.